AnnalisaDB/family-tree/README.md

 They can be created in two ways:

  * by choosing `Link to partner` item of relative's context menu which is enabled only if two nodes are selected
  * by dragging and dropping the new link once it anchors to the partners.
-When mouse is over a relative-node, two rhomboid ports is shown.
+Each relative-node has two rhomboid ports, one on the left and the other on the right.
 These are the anchoring points for relationship-links.

 #### Relationships between a couple and sons/daughters